Subbuteo Resume image

 A few weeks later, my Mum and I were visiting my Uncle Jack and Auntie Joan.
 I have no idea how the conversation got onto Subbuteo, but Uncle Jack asked me if I wanted my cousin Michael's set, as he never played with it any more?
 Did I ever!!!!
 No idea if my cousin was even consulted about this, and as we don't get on any more, I don't suppose it will ever happen now.
 Anyway, Uncle Jack brought us home in the car.
 I sat in the back seat with my boxed set minus the pitch, sat in my lap.
 The pitch was crammed into the car next to me, on a hardboard!

 Dad and I had loads of fun playing in those times.
 Even though the teams were red and blue, we used them to represent absolutely anyone!
 His red team were inevitably Nottingham Forest when he played with them.
-Right up until Christmas came around that year, and I had been looking through the late 1960s team list which had come with the box set, picking out which teams and accessories I wanted.
-All my pocket money was spent on Subbuteo.
+Christmas came around that year, and I had been looking through the late 1960s team list which had come with the box set, picking out which teams and accessories I wanted.
+All my pocket money was also being spent on Subbuteo.
 I had new balls, referee and linesmen, a few more teams, including 100 Manchester United.
-For Christmas, I opened 5 Manchester City and 25 Celtic, and I remember putting the board on my parents' bed, and playing a solo game.
+On Christmas Day, I opened 5 Manchester City and 25 Celtic, and I remember putting the board on my parents' bed, and playing a solo game.

 I was told by David that Redmayne and Todd, the Nottingham city centre sports store sold lots of Subbuteo, but somehow I never got round to visiting, until much later.
 Instead, I got most of my teams from the big Co-op in the city, Skills toy shop (pictured) or Diddyland which was a local toy shop to our village.